5 Stone Buildings is committed to working in a socially responsible manner

 Below you can find further details about each of these topics.

 In addition to our work within chambers, members also work on issues of Chambers Social Responsibility at bar association level.
-Amanda Hardy QC is the Chair of the Chancery Bar Association’s Wellbeing and Chambers Social Responsibility Sub-Committee; William East and Eliza Eagling are also members of that sub-committee.
+Amanda Hardy KC is the Chair of the Chancery Bar Association’s Wellbeing and Chambers Social Responsibility Sub-Committee; William East and Eliza Eagling are also members of that sub-committee.